michaelconnor00/gbdxrun/README.md

 Please contribute!
 Please make pull requests directly to master.
 Before making a pull request, please:

 * Ensure that all new functionality is covered by unit tests.
-* Verify that all unit tests are passing.
+* Verify that all unit tests are passing. `TODO use travis to run tests on PRs.`
-* Ensure that all functionality is properly documented.t
+* Ensure that all functionality is properly documented. `TODO use mkdocs or sphinx to generate docs for readthedocs.org`
-* Ensure that all functions/classes have proper docstrings so sphinx can autogenerate documentation.
+* Fix all versions in setup.py
-* Fix all versions in setup.py (and requirements.txt)
+* Update the Changelog with the new features, bug fixes, etc.

 ### Run Tests